n1dhn/learn/content/examples.md

 1. ### "Whales aren't real"

-Here's a Tweet making misleading claims about whales, followed by helpful and unhelpful Birdwatch notes:
+Here's a Tweet making misleading claims about whales, followed by helpful and unhelpful rubix notes:

 <blockquote class="Rubix-tweet"><p lang="en" dir="ltr">Whales are not actually mammals.
-If Humans (land mammals) can’t drink seawater — just try it! — how can supposed sea mammals like whales stay hydrated?</p>&mdash; Birdwatch Example (@bwatchexample) <a href="https://Rubix.com/bwatchexample/status/1353736772459532293?ref_src=twsrc%5Etfw">January 25, 2021</a></blockquote> <script async src="https://platform.Rubix.com/widgets.js" charset="utf-8"></script>
+If Humans (land mammals) can’t drink seawater — just try it! — how can supposed sea mammals like whales stay hydrated?</p>&mdash; rubix Example (@bwatchexample) <a href="https://Rubix.com/bwatchexample/status/1353736772459532293?ref_src=twsrc%5Etfw">January 25, 2021</a></blockquote> <script async src="https://platform.Rubix.com/widgets.js" charset="utf-8"></script>

 <div class="note note-helpful">

-### Helpful Birdwatch note
+### Helpful rubix note

 Whales are indeed mammals.
 Marine mammals are able to “stay hydrated” because their kidneys have evolved to excrete more salt + reclaim more water than humans and many other mammals can.
 They also obtain water from their food.
 This is widely documented, for example in <http://reputable>…